-InvivoGen provides an expanding collection of recombinant cell lines in which specific genes are over-expressed or have been knocked out.
-These cell lines are useful for:
+InvivoGen provides an expanding collection of human and mouse cell lines in which specific genes are over-expressed or knocked out.

-- screening and validating agonists/antagonists of pattern recognition receptors (PRRs), such as Toll-like receptors (TLRs), C-type lectin receptors (CLRs) and cytosolic DNA sensors (CDSs), and aryl hydrocarbon receptor (AhR)
+- screening agonists/antagonists of pattern recognition receptors (PRRs), such as Toll-like receptors (TLRs), C-type lectin receptors (CLRs), cytosolic DNA sensors (CDSs), and aryl hydrocarbon receptor (AhR)

-Most of InvivoGen's cell lines stably express an inducible secreted reporter gene.
-We offer two reporter systems relying either on the secreted embryonic alkaline phosphatase) or Lucia luciferase.
-Among these reporter cells, some are knocked-out for a specific gene.
+Most of InvivoGen's cell lines are engineered to stably express an inducible secreted reporter gene.
+We offer two reporter systems relying either on the secreted embryonic alkaline phosphatase (SEAP) or the Lucia luciferase.

 The activity of these two reporter proteins is readily measurable in the cell culture supernatant using InvivoGen’s detection reagents.

 Our cell lines are extensively tested for viability, biological activity and absence of mycoplasma to ensure strong and reproducible results.
 Moreover, we provide detailed handling and experimental procedures for all cell lines, thus minimizing the need for optimization or troubleshooting by the end-user.